LibreCAD/docs/ref/customize.rst

     - Toolbar: the *Theme* and size of the toolbars' icons.
     - Statusbar: the overall height of the statusbar and the size of the font used.

+To enable an option, place a check in the checkbox and specify the desired option.

 .. _style-sheets: